BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Best Hiking Gear

-Even the most beautiful of hikes can be ruined if you are uncomfortable or don’t have the things you need.
-Matt and I can be in the mountains less than 10 minutes from our home in beautiful Utah and always make sure to fit a hike or two in on each of our trips.
-I don’t like to own alot of stuff, but here are the must-haves if you will be doing any sort of hiking.
+Even the most beautiful hike can be ruined if you are uncomfortable or don’t have the things you need.
+Matt and I live 10 minutes from the mountains at our home in beautiful Utah and spend lots of time on the trails every year.
+We don’t like to own a lot of stuff, but here are the must-haves if you are going to do any sort of hiking.

 Camelbak

 Camelbak M.U.L.E Hydration Pack– We’ve owned 3 Camelbaks and have been pleased with all of them.
-The M.U.LE. is our most recent purchase and we chose this one because of the 3 Liter water bladder and storage available for our other items.
+The M.U.LE. is our most recent purchase, and we chose this one because of the 3-liter water bladder and storage available for our other items.
 Although it was built for mountain biking, we find it perfect for hiking.
 The front of the pack has an area to store a helmet but we find it’s the perfect spot to store a jacket.
 It contains 3 zipper storage areas as well.
 We like to store our sunscreen, bug spray, and snacks in the very roomy first pocket.
 Trekking poles would easily fit in here as well.
 In our second pocket, we store our cell phones and keys because it is shallow.
 The water bladder goes in the 3rd storage area.
-We love the magnatized clip that keeps the water hose attached to the padded shoulder strap.
+We love the magnetized clip that keeps the water hose attached to the padded shoulder strap.
 The Camelbak Mule has exceeded our expectations.
-Cool, comfortable, and great weight distribution because of the hip belt and chest strap, our pack never feels heavy, no matter how full we it is.
+Cool, comfortable, and with great weight distribution because of the hip belt and chest strap, our pack never feels heavy, no matter how full it is.
 Plus, it’s a great price.
-We highly recommend!
+We highly recommend it!

 Camelbak Mini M.U.L.E Hydration Pack– This pack is the mini version of the pack the we love.
 Quite a bit smaller than the original M.U.L.E. holding 50 oz of water (vs 150 oz), it is the perfect size for a child all the way up to a woman (Cheryl uses this for long runs).
 Our kids love that it’s not alot of work to get a drink when they hike and it comes in several cool designs and has a nice pocket for snacks!
 Plus there is an emergency whistle on the chest strap for safety.